LLRCMS/KLUBAnalysis/README.md

 The TMVATraining.cpp executable uses the TMVATrainingClass to interface to the TMVA package.
 Being tested now.
  * no preselections are applied by now
- * several training methods available at the same time, see the cfg card example
+ * BDT training methods available
+ * more training methods could be added copyting them from the TMVATrainingClass, which unfortunately does not work properly, since it would need a artisanal root patch which we don't want to do

  ```
-./bin/TMVATraining.exe ./config/TMVATraining.cfg
+./bin/TMVATrainingZero.exe ./config/TMVATraining.cfg
 ```